Sexual Assault Prevention

 Whether or not you were able to change the outcome, by stepping in you are helping to change the way people think about their role in preventing sexual assault.

-For more information on prevention and bystander intervention explore the Green Dot Program offered by WSU Health and Wellness Services.
+For more information on prevention and bystander intervention explore the Green Dot Program offered by WSU Cougar Health Services.